 Your buddy spent the winter practicing his swing on the simulator he built and is now kicking your butt all over the course this summer.
 Don’t let him get used to winning.
 Here are the tools you need to make a killer DIY Golf Simulator yourself and get swinging with your own home golf practice.

-BEFORE YOU START: SELECT A SCREEN
+BEFORE YOU START: SELECT A GOLF SCREEN

 For your best home golf simulator, your golf impact projector screen is the foundation of your game.
 Get started on the right foot by determining everything from the ideal aspect ratio and screen size for your room to whether or not you need a finished edge golf impact screen.
 You’ll want to learn as much about the ideal golf impact screen material as possible, so check out this article all about selecting the right golf impact screen material.

-GATHER ALL OF THE EQUIPMENT YOU NEED
+GATHER ALL OF THE EQUIPMENT YOU NEED TO BUILD A GOLF SIMULATOR ENCLOSURE

-A hitting enclosure: Unless you’re a seasoned pro, you probably don’t trust yourself to hit the ball exactly on target every time and need something to safeguard against mis-hits.
+Unless you’re a seasoned pro, you probably don’t trust yourself to hit the ball exactly on target every time and need something to safeguard against mis-hits.
 Wondering how to hang a golf impact screen?
 Carl’s Place provides full golf enclosure screens for easy setup with low-profile 5′ deep and full-depth 10′ deep sizes.
 You can also make your own frame here.

-A projector: To get that big image you’ll need a projector properly sized for the job.
+To get that big image you’ll need a projector properly sized for the job.

-A swing analyzer/digitizer: You’ll need some sort of interface to tell your simulator how you’re hitting the ball so we’ve got four major golf simulator/launch monitor comparisons just for you.
+You’ll need some sort of interface to tell your simulator how you’re hitting the ball so we’ve got four major golf simulator/launch monitor comparisons just for you.
 Most of these will require some form of a PC to run the associated software.

 Best On a Budget: OptiShot2 Simulator